 Carer’s Allowance and the National Living Wage

-A parent in this position may be tempted to cut their hours so their earnings do not increase.
+A parent in this position may be tempted to cut their hours to ensure their earnings are no more than £132 per week.
 However, depending on your circumstances, cutting your hours to below 16 could mean you no longer qualify for Working Tax Credit.
 This is particularly likely if you are a lone parent.

 If you are a working parent with a three-four year old, dropping your hours will also mean that you will no longer qualify for an extra 15 hours free childcare.

 It is important to know that there may be deductions that can be made from your earnings that enable you to receive Carer’s Allowance, without having to cut your hours.
 This includes:

 - Some alternative care costs – for example paying someone to look after your children whilst you are at work.
 There is no need for the caring to be done by a registered childcare provider.
 Costs can be deducted so long as you pay someone other than a close relative.
 However there is a cap on the maximum amount that can be deducted for care costs.

 - Half of any contributions that you make into a work or personal pension.

 So for example, if you start paying £40 per week into a pension scheme you can then deduct £20 from your earnings.
 This means that while your actual earnings will be £152 per week, you will be treated as having earnings of £132 allowing you to qualify for Carer’s Allowance.